santoshsmalagi/Developer-Essentials/Effective-Documentation.md

      * The programmer who has the theory of the program can explain how the solution relates to the affairs of the world that it helps to handle.
 * **The rationale of the program:**
-     * The programmer who has the theory of the program can explain why each part of the program is what it is; in other words, the programmer is able to support the actual program text with a justification of some sort.
+     * The programmer who has the theory of the program can explain why each part of the program is what it is; in other words, the programmer is able to support the actual program text with a justification of some sort
 * **The potential of extension or evolution of the program:**
-     * The programmer who has the theory of the program is able to respond constructively to any demand for modification of the program in order to support the affairs of the world in a new manner.
+     * The programmer who has the theory of the program is able to respond constructively to any demand for modification of the program in order to support the affairs of the world in a new manner
 * **Without knowledge the following problems cannot be solved:**
      * Where can I fix that issue safely?
      * Where should I add this enhancement?